Deals of the day-Mergers and acquisitions

 ** General Motors will stay in South Korea for at least 10 years and set up its Asia-Pacific headquarters in the country, government officials said, revealing terms of a deal aimed at rescuing the U.S. automaker’s struggling GM Korea unit.

+** Australian infrastructure fund IFM is in talks to sell its remaining 20 percent stake in German network operator 50Hertz to China’s State Grid after existing shareholder Elia snapped up the first 20 percent stake, sources said.

 ** Asmodee Group, the French maker of board game Catan and distributor of Pokemon cards in parts of Europe, is exploring a sale that could value it at more than 1.5 billion euros ($1.7 billion), according to people familiar with the matter.

+** Brazilian creditors of conglomerate Odebrecht SA are leading the efforts to sell the group’s commuter rail unit Supervia Concessionaria de Transporte Ferroviario SA, as banks pressure the corruption-ensnared group to accelerate asset sales, three people with knowledge of the matter said.
 (Compiled by Nivedita Balu in Bengaluru)